The capturing and digestion of insects by a pitcher plant...

 Heterotrophic nutrition is a type of nutrition in which an organism obtains its food by consuming organic matter from other organisms.
 In the case of pitcher plants, they capture and digest insects as a source of nutrients to supplement their diet, especially in nutrient-poor environments.
 This carnivorous adaptation is a specialized form of heterotrophic nutrition, as the pitcher plant relies on consuming other living organisms (insects) to meet its nutritional needs.
 The pitcher plant is a carnivorous plant that has modified leaves forming pitcher-like structures.

-Which of the following statements about sex determination is correct?
-At fertility ...
+Which of the following statements about nerve cells is not correct? ...